1 Types of venues

 - a permanently immovable structure comprising of at least one room

 - premises that are seemly and dignified venues for the proceedings

 - premises that are not religious.

 2 Before you apply

-Before applying for a licence, ensure that the following criteria are met:
+Before applying for a venue licence, please ensure that the following criteria are met:

-- The premises must be regularly available to the public.
+- The premises is regularly available to the public.

-- The owner will have to consult the local planning authority and, if regular use as a venue for marriages or civil partnerships would constitute development, obtain planning permission.
+- You have obtained planning permission if regular use as a venue for marriages or civil partnerships would require its development.

-- The County Council requires confirmation that a suitable and sufficient fire risk assessment has been carried out on the premises.
+- A suitable and sufficient fire risk assessment has been carried out.

 3 Apply for a licence